 * Transporation Day Tickets are only available for a single day.

-# Isarcard week ticket is cheaper than three day tickets for Zone M, but only cheaper than five day tickets for Zone M-6.
+# Isarcard week ticket is cheaper than three day tickets for Zone M, but only cheaper than four day tickets for Zone M-6.

 ** Munich Card Group is cheaper than three or more day tickets.

-***Munich City Tour Card is valid for 24h, 48h, three days, etc. Other passes always for the calendar day.
+***Munich City Tour Card is valid for 24h, 48h, three days, etc. Munich Card is valid 24h.
+Other passes always for the calendar day.

 Which Munich City Savings Card Is Best to Buy?